 Kiplinger has a calculator that is quite comprehensive and easy to use.
 You can clear the calculator and start over, plus a description of assets is provided.

-Personal Capital offers a very straightforward calculator that asks for assets and liabilities to get your answer.
+Empower offers a very straightforward calculator that asks for assets and liabilities to get your answer.

 The Ameriprise calculator is interesting because it lets you project your numbers years ahead, making it a great future net worth calculator.